 Dual/concurrent enrollment students are eligible for freshman/first-year scholarships and are required to live in the residence halls, regardless of the number of college credits earned.

 We’re committed to making an exceptional college education accessible to students from a wide range of backgrounds.
 Differences in educational background are a welcome part of the mix.
 Students who did not graduate from high school are welcome to apply with evidence of high school equivalency earned through GED, HiSet or other state-approved high school equivalents.
-To be eligible for admission, non-high school graduates must present qualifying high school equivalency test results in addition to demonstrating other evidence of academic readiness through transcript(s) and support documents.
+To be eligible for admission, applicants must present qualifying high school equivalency test results in addition to demonstrating other evidence of academic readiness through transcript(s) and support documents.

 Note: Transfer applicants with more than 30 but fewer than 60 college-credits completed must submit proof of high school equivalence; however, scores are not considered in the admission decision.